 - a registered party and candidate of that party

 - a candidate

 - a third party advertiser

 Persons ordinarily resident in Alberta can claim non-refundable Alberta income tax credits for their contributions made to:

 - constituency associations

-- Senate candidates
+- Senate candidates (where an election takes place)

 - nomination contestants

 Contributions made to third party advertisers are not eligible for income tax credits.